Welcome to the Walking Festival for 2026.

 Choose your walks:

-Click on the Walking Festival icon to download the full programme.
+Click on the Walking Festival icon below to download the full programme.

 If you wish, you can choose your walks from the full programme and email your choices, together with the number of walkers going on each walk and names.